LuiseFreese/mermaid/docs/DEVELOPER_ARCHITECTURE.md

 **Authentication**: Uses Azure Managed Identity for passwordless authentication with proper headers and token management

-**Entity Creation Flow**: Validates connection → Creates/validates publisher → Creates/validates a solution → Creates entities with metadata → Adds to a solution → Creates columns and relationships
+**Entity Creation Flow**: Validates connection â†’ Creates/validates publisher â†’ Creates/validates a solution â†’ Creates entities with metadata â†’ Adds to a solution â†’ Creates columns and relationships

 **Solution Status Verification**: Retrieves solution metadata and enumerates all components (entities, option sets, etc.) for deployment verification